-Boll openers (Prep and other generic products such as Ethephon 6, SuperBoll, Boll'd) and boll openersdefoliants (such as Finish 6 and CottonQuik) are based on ethephon chemistry.
+Boll openers (Prep and other generic products such as Ethephon 6, SuperBoll, Boll'd) and boll openers-defoliants (such as Finish 6 Pro and CottonQuik) are based on ethephon chemistry.
 These materials affect natural plant processes associated with boll opening, but do not increase the rate of boll or fiber maturation.
 Once inside the plant, ethephon is converted to ethylene, a plant hormone which increases the rate of abscission layer formation.
 These materials result in significant defoliation responses at high rates, but generally are applied at lower rates to obtain boll opening.
 Defoliant chemicals can be tank mixed with normal use rates of ethephon products to enhance defoliation.
 The response to ethephon is generally driven by temperatures.
 Under warmer conditions, reduced rates of ethephon may be used compared to cooler temperature regimes where higher rates are required to obtain similar plant responses.
-Recently. ethephon-based product labels have stated that there should be "sufficient mature unopened bolls present to produce desired crop."
+Recently, ethephon-based product labels have stated that there should be "sufficient mature unopened bolls present to produce desired crop."
 Mature bolls are defined as "too hard to be dented when squeezed between the thumb and fingers, too hard to be sliced with a sharp knife, and when the seedcoat becomes light brown in color."
-Follow-up applications of Cyclone are generally required to sufficiently condition the crop for stripper harvest.
 Applications of boll opening products when bolls lack adequate maturity will result in reduced lint yield and micronaire.
 Results from several High Plains studies indicate that reductions occurred when applications were made at 25 percent open bolls, but did not at 50 percent open bolls.
-Lint yields were reduced at least 10 percent, and micronaire was decrease by about 5 percent.
+Lint yields were reduced at least 10 percent, and micronaire was decreased by about 5 percent.
+Follow-up application of paraquat is generally required to sufficiently condition the crop for stripper harvest.

 Other harvest aid products include various formulations of sodium cacodylate/cacodylic acid mixtures, Accelerate (endothall), and Roundup.
-Cacodylate/cacodylic acid mixes (QuickPick and others) are added as tank mixes with other defoliants or desiccants.
-Accelerate is sometimes tank mixed with Cyclone to enhance desiccation.
+Cacodylic acid (Leafall) can be added as a tank mix with other defoliants or desiccants.
+Accelerate is sometimes tank mixed with paraquat materials to enhance desiccation.
 Roundup Ultra can be applied as a harvest aid material to conventional cotton specifically to target weed problems and/or to reduce regrowth potential.
-Outstanding control of silverleaf nightshade (or whiteweed) can be observed in the following season with application of 1-2 quarts per acre of Roundup Ultra when weeds are in the green-berry stage.
+Effective silverleaf nightshade (or whiteweed) control can be observed in the following season with application of 1-2 quarts per acre of Roundup Ultra when weeds are in the green-berry stage.
 Control of severe weed infestations may be increased by the higher rate.
 Research has shown that reductions in weed populations of up to 97 percent can be obtained from such an application.
 Applications made in September should target cotton that is 50-80 percent open.
 After October 1, cotton can be treated when 30 percent of the bolls are open.
 Regrowth in Roundup Ready cotton varieties will not be controlled by Roundup Ultra application.
 Roundup Ultra also should not be applied to fields grown for seed production since viability and/or vigor of seed will likely be reduced.